 Inventory : Configuration: Warehouse Management: Warehouses + Locations

-The purpose of this document is to provide instructions and illustrate how to manage warehouses and locations in the Inventory application of Odoo 15.
+This document provides instructions and illustrates how to manage warehouses and locations in the Inventory application of Odoo 13.

-To get started, navigate to the Inventory application.
+To get started, navigate to the Inventory app.

 Go to CONFIGURATION > Warehouse Management > Warehouses.
 On a new database, you would see a warehouse already created for the current company.
 Odoo will name the warehouse with the company's name by default.
 Odoo gives the option to change the warehouse name easily during the creation mode.